hulloitskai/glip/README.md

 which uses `glip` underneath the hood.

-It was developed as an example of how `glip` can be used, as well as to be a universal clipboard interface that other external programs can call in order to write to a system clipboard, if the underlying platform-specific command is available. _No more platform-specific tomfoolery!_
+It was developed as an example of how `glip` can be used, as well as to be a universal clipboard interface that external programs can call in order to write to a system clipboard, if the underlying platform-specific command is available.
+_No more platform-specific tomfoolery!_

 [godoc]: https://godoc.org/github.com/steven-xie/glip
 [godoc-img]: https://godoc.org/github.com/steven-xie/glip?status.svg